RobBiddle/Get-WHOIS/README.md

 "summary" is the default value and returns a PSCustomObject.
 The properties returned will vary based on the WHOIS results returned.
 Most results will at least return:
-CreationDate
+CreationDate,
-DaysUntilExpiration (a calculated value returned as an integer) DomainName
+DaysUntilExpiration (a calculated value returned as an integer), DomainName,
-Registrar
+NameServer,
+NameServers (alias property of NameServer for backwards compatibility) Registrar,
+UpdatedDate
+WhoisLookupService
 WhoisServerName

 For reference, here are the properties returned by [Example 1](https://github.com/RobBiddle/Get-WHOIS/tree/main?tab=readme-ov-file#example-1):